 It’s probably easy to believe I was not excited about the prospect of flying long haul to Australia from the U.K. with a 10-month old baby.
 In fact, I was so anxious, I nearly canceled the trip.
 But I’m so glad I didn’t.
 It wasn’t a complete barrel of laughs, but a long-haul flight with a baby wasn’t as hard as I thought it would be.

-Here’s my experience of flying with my son; what worked, what’s definitely did not and what I’d recommend to other moms.
+Here’s my experience of flying for 20 hours with my son; what worked, what’s definitely did not and what I’d recommend to other moms.